The Last Sacrifice: The End of the Silver Millennium

 All noise in the small ballroom ceased as the heralds at the top of the stairs sounded their trumpets.
 The royals gathered in their family units, forming a rough circle around the small dais where the Queen would sit during royal parties and balls.
 With no more fanfare than that, the tall, silver-haired woman who ruled over them all entered the room, her long hair floating behind her.
 She carried a tiny bundle in her arm, her dark-haired king behind her as every royal hit one knee, bowing to their sovereign.

 "It is good to see that all of you could make it," Serenity continued, speaking in Solarian for the sake of the children of her Queens.
+"Please help me welcome my daughter and heir, High Princess Serenity of the Silver Millennium."
 The queens of Mars and Venus smiled and embraced their queen, murmuring something to her too softly for Haruka to understand.
-All of the adults looked at the princess, bowing and moving away, leaving the children to meet their future queen.
+All of the adults looked at the princess in turn, bowing and moving away, leaving the children to meet their future queen.

-Haruka decided that she would be the first princess to see baby Serenity, since she was already technically queen and most, if not all, of the girls around her were younger than her.
-Carefully lifting her expensive golden skirt, Haruka hopped up the two steps to the throne, leaning forward to see the baby princess.
-She felt all eyes turn to her, everyone wondering what this wild princess from Uranus would do, but Serenity opened her pale blue eyes at that instant, and nothing else seemed to matter.
+Haruka decided that she would be the first princess to see baby Serenity, since she was already technically queen and also the oldest of the various princesses.
+Carefully lifting her expensive golden skirt, Haruka hopped up the two steps to the throne, slowly leaning forward to see the baby princess.
+She felt all eyes turn to her, everyone wondering what this wild princess from Uranus would do, but baby Serenity opened her pale blue eyes at that instant, and nothing else seemed to matter.
 Her hair was blonde, just like Haruka's, but much more vibrant and probably much softer.
-She cooed and reached out her hand, giggling as only a baby could when Haruka's hand met hers.
+She cooed and reached out her hand, giggling as only a baby could when Haruka's fingers met hers.

 "Princess Serenity, I swear to protect you at all costs from any threat, no matter where it originates.
 I promise to love you as my sovereign and guard you even when you tell me not to.
 I will never follow an imposter, and I will always recognize you, in this life and the next.
 This I swear, my Princess."
 Haruka bowed to the baby, feeling the weight of the Lunarian words she had spoken bind her heart.
 One could never make a vow in the High Language and fail to obey it, and she had no intention of failing to protect her princess.
-She might not be the most feminine Queen, and she might be a wild, untamed Uranian, but she would be the strongest Senshi she could in order to protect this girl.
+She might not be the most feminine Queen, and she might be a wild, untamed Uranian, but she would become the strongest Senshi of all time in order to protect this tiny blonde girl.

-She looked up as Queen Serenity placed a gentle hand on her shoulder, smiling at the blonde girl.
-"That was well said, Sailor Uranus.
-I know I can trust my daughter's life in your hands."
-Haruka blushed, sketching a clumsy curtsey to the queen, but the woman did not mock her efforts.
+She looked up as Queen Serenity placed a gentle hand on her shoulder, smiling at the young Uranian.
+"That was well said, future Sailor Uranus.
+I know that I can trust my daughter's life in your hands."
+Haruka blushed, sketching a clumsy curtsy to the queen, but the woman did not mock her efforts.
 "You have your mother's eyes, but there is a strength in you that she always wished to possess.
 You are truly her heir, Haruka, and I know my kingdom will be safe as long as you are guarding it."